TeoVMP/SixthMassExtinction/README.md

 Solve puzzles using real hacking concepts simplified for intuitive gameplay: frequency jamming for drones, Tor routing for investigations, Metasploit modules for CCTV breaches, identity spoofing for infiltration.
 No technical knowledge required—only logical thinking within authentic digital scenarios.

 ### Dynamic Identity and Logistics System
 Forge multiple false identities, plan complex international routes, coordinate supply chains for revolutionary cells.
-Time passes realistically as you arrange travel from Icelandic geothermal hideouts to conflict zones in North Kivu.
+Time passes realistically as you arrange travel from Icelandic geothermal hideouts to conflict zones.

 ## The Three-Layer Conflict